slcs-jsc/mptrac/README.md

     cd mptrac/libs
     ./build.sh

-Next, change to the source directory, edit the Makefile according to your needs, and try to compile the code:
+Next, change to the source directory, edit the Makefile according to your needs, load any modules as needed on your target platform, and try to compile the code:

     cd mptrac/src
     emacs Makefile
     make

+After compilation, the binaries will be located in the mptrac/src/ directory.

-The binaries will be linked statically, i.e., they can be copied to other machines.
-Sometimes static compilations causes problems, in particular in combination with MPI.
-In this case remove the '-static' flag from the CFLAGS in the Makefile and compile again.
+By default, the binaries will be linked statically, i.e., they can be copied and run on other machines.
+However, sometimes static compilations causes problems, in particular in combination with MPI and OpenACC, as static versions of some libraries might be missing.
+In this case, remove the '-static' flag from the CFLAGS in the Makefile and compile again.
+To run dynamically linked binaries, the LD_LIBRARY_PATH needs to be set to include the mptrac/libs/build/lib directory.

-By default we use rather strict compiler warnings.
+By default we use rather strict compiler warnings to catch problems.
 All warning messages will be turned into errors and no binaries will be produced.
 This behavior is enforced by the flag '-Werror'.

-The binaries will remain located in the mptrac/src/ directory.
+It should not be removed from the Makefile.

 ### Try the example